datomaluta/mern-movie-quotes/README.md

 ![](./client/src/assets/images/app-screenshot.jpg)

-Movie quotes - is a bilingual (Georgian - English) platform where users can first register, then login and view quotes from movies.
+Movie quotes - is a bilingual (Georgian - English) Responsive website where users can first register, then login and view quotes from movies.

 After reaching the landing page, the user can complete the registration, after which he activates the account via email, and then he can enter the system.
 An alternative is Google Authentication.